||8 Year(s) 7 Month(s) Old

 That anxiety requires treatment with Prozac and a very patient person who can continue to slowly build my confidence and trust.
 Since going on medication, I have been more comfortable with my fosters handling me.
 Every day they pet and scratch me a little more and more and I am learning to like it.
 They recognize my body language telling them I’m a little scared and they slow down or stop before it gets to be too much for me.
 I’ll hop in their lap now to make sure they don’t forget our petting sessions.
 I like to lick their hands and face because it gives them the giggles.
 My fosters “yays” and claps when they like what I’m doing which is really cool.
 I still don’t like being picked up, being off my feet is scary.

 My fosters have a REALLY big dog and a couple of cats.
 I’ve learned that cats can be okay and we can hang out together without bothering each other.
-I am learning to like playing with the big guy though.
+I like to play with the big guy though.
 He can be a lot of fun and we keep our fosters busy since we both want to play with them at the same time.
 I’ll drop my toy in their lap or at their feet and sit pretty to get them to play with me.
 My favorite activity is taking long naps on the sofa.
 So, so nice.
 I also like to play with other dogs my size and would do well in a home with them but I can also be on my own as well.
 While I enjoy spending quality time with my people friends, I am also content to spend time on my own as I have an independent spirit.

 I'm a happy go lucky guy when I am able to be independent.
 I'm more of a let's hang out as pals kind of dog, rather than a lap lover or cuddler.
 I'm perfectly happy to follow you around, watch what you are doing, and going on outings like buddies.